 Whereas parents and young people must contact a Mediation Adviser before registering an appeal about EHC needs assessments or the SEN element of an EHC plan they do not have to engage with the disagreement resolution services at any time, including before registering an appeal.

-Use of the disagreement resolution services is voluntary and has to be with the agreement of all parties.
-The service, while commissioned by it, must be independent of the local authority – no-one who is directly employed by a local authority can provide disagreement resolution services.
 Parents and young people can also access informal support in resolving disagreements through the local impartial information, advice and support service and with the help of independent supporters.